ISC-HEI/gdx2d/CONTRIBUTING.md

 - No implicit conversions of numeric type (ex : no int to float), but you can do Float * Int
 - Code written outside a class (ex: main) will be stored as static elements of a 'FileName'Kt class
 - Things are public by default
+- Can restrict the visibility of something to the project via 'internal'
 - The main constructor arguments are defined in the bracket after the class name, and can also be class attributes
 - The constructor body is in the 'init' body
 - Secondary constructor with additional arguments can be defined via the 'constructor' keyword